Ameenah Kaplan: Early life and education

 Kaplan was born on June 17, 1974, in Denver, Colorado.
 She was raised in Atlanta, where she graduated from Avondale High School for the Performing Arts.
 She also attended Tisch School of the Arts at New York University and trained in their experimental theater wing.
 She is a graduate of the Academy of Art University film school.

 Career

 She has been a drummer since age 12 and was a member of the original American cast of STOMP.
 She is the west coast drum coach for Blue Man Group.
 She has played drums and/or percussion with Ty Taylor of Vintage Trouble, Adam Lambert, Alisan Porter, Macy Gray, Rihanna, Taylor Hicks, Lisa Haley and the Zydecats, Drake, Leslie Odom Jr., Scarlett Cherry, and the Twinz.
-She has performed on Oprah, Conan O’Brien, The Academy Awards, the AMA's, the Grammy's, and The Tonight Show.
+She has performed on Oprah, Conan O’Brien, The Academy Awards, the AMAs, the Grammys, and the Tonight Show.

 She is the resident director of The Lion King on Broadway.